 We had red bean noodles which is a Chinese dish but you should definitely check it out!
 Then we went to hike in Jangsan.
 From the top of the hill you can see the city from afar, waterfalls and fireflies.
 Just make sure you go back to the city before it gets dark (hmm hmm).
 After making that beginner’s mistake, we (safely?) came back to Busan at night, went to Mad Dog to have something to eat and left the next day.

 This was the perfect getaway weekend from where I live (Beijing).
 People usually know about Seoul but Busan is worth it, you should give it a shot!

 So, is Busan on your list yet? 🔥

 California is and always be my home… Actually, I’ve never lived there, but every time I go, it feels like it is my home.
 So far I’ve been three times, and each time was very different.
 Let me tell you about the third time I went.
 I wanted to come visit my friend who lives in San Francisco.
-I live in Paris right now, so I took a flight, got to SF, and the adventure began!
+I lived in Paris then, so I took a flight, got to SF, and the adventure began!

 My friend is so good to me, she made me breakfast with some tea, coffee and a buddha mug (hell yeah, she’s the best!).

 When you cross the bridge, you get to Sausalito, where you can escape the fog (Goodbye Karl – yes, SF fog has a nickname!).